Hello, My Name Is Doris: Reception

 Hello, My Name Is Doris received generally positive reviews from film critics.
-It holds a "Certified Fresh" 85% rating on the review aggregator website Rotten Tomatoes, based on 128 reviews, with an average rating of 6.90/10.
+It holds an 86% rating on the review aggregator website Rotten Tomatoes, based on 127 reviews, with an average rating of 6.90/10.
 The critical consensus reads, "Hello, My Name Is Doris is immeasurably elevated by Sally Field's remarkable performance in the title role, which overpowers a surfeit of stereotypical indie quirk."
-On Metacritic, the film holds a rating of 63 out of 100, based on 25 critics, indicating "generally favorable reviews".
+On Metacritic, the film holds a rating of 63 out of 100, based on 25 critics.

 Joe Leydon of Variety gave the film a positive review, writing "Sally Field keeps the movie on an even keel, for the most part, with an adroit and disciplined lead performance that generates both laughter and sympathy, with relatively few yanks on the heartstrings.
 Audiences of a certain age might respond warmly, provided they are stoked by savvy marketing and favorable word of mouth."
 Eric Kohn of Indiewire.com also gave the film a positive review, a B+, writing "Hello, My Name is Doris effectively conveys the cruel ambivalence of an ageist society, and despite its formulaic ingredients, the movie responds to that setback with Field's exuberant, virtuoso turn providing the ultimate critical response."